dotnet/csharplang/proposals/params-span.md

 And if we're extending `params` to other types, we  could also allow `params IEnumerable<T>` to avoid allocating and copying collections at call sites that have an `IEnumerable<T>` rather than `T[]`.

 The benefits of `params ReadOnlySpan<T>` and `params Span<T>` are primarily for new APIs.
-Existing commonly used APIs such as `Console.WriteLine()` and `StringBuilder.AppendFormat()` already have overloads that avoid array allocations for common cases and those overloads would be needed for backward compatibility.
+Existing commonly used APIs such as `Console.WriteLine()` and `StringBuilder.AppendFormat()` already have overloads that avoid array allocations for common cases and those overloads would need to be retained for backward compatibility.
 ```csharp
 public static class Console
 {